samginn/samginn.com-old/source/about.html.md

 You can find some of my code and projects at [github.com/samginn](https://github.com/samginn).

-Any more information would rob me of the chance to talk with you directly.
+Any more self-indulgence would rob me of the chance to talk with you directly.